Tanja-4732/DoubleNote/README.md

 This is a new project; its development status is far away from a beta release.

+See the `master` branch deployed here: <https://bernd-l.github.io/DoubleNote/>
+Notice: This is only the frontend served statically.
+Some (planned) features are only available using the backend server.

 ## (Planned) Features

 _See the newest plans in the [4th iteration of the frontend README](/frontend/README.md#4th-iteration)_